 Tools will be provided, though you are welcome to bring your own if you already have experience of dry stone walling.
 All participants will be required to be suitably dressed for the dry stone walling workshop and we recommend:

 The workshops will be located around the coastal village of Kilcrohane on the Sheep’s Head peninsula in West Cork on Ireland’s southwest coastline.

-Dry stone wall workshops are insured by the Dry Stone Wall Association of Ireland and DSWAI members run/organise/and instruct this part of the Symposium.
+This workshop is a collaboration with the Dry Stone Wall Association of Ireland and DSWAI members run/organise/and instruct this part of the Symposium.
 Every effort will be made to ensure the safety of everyone involved, but all activities are undertaken at the participants’ own risk.

 This is an outdoor workshop, and while we will do our best to work around any adverse weather conditions, we cannot provide refunds on the basis of poor weather conditions.